Getting started with WinUI Pyramid Chart (SfPyramidChart)

 1. Create a WinUI 3 desktop app for C# and .NET 5.

-2. Add reference to Syncfusion.Chart.WinUI NuGet.
+2. Add a reference to the Syncfusion.Chart.WinUI NuGet.

 3. Import the control namespace Syncfusion.UI.Xaml.Charts in XAML or C# to initialize the control.

-4. Initialize SfPyramidChart control.
+4. Initialize the SfPyramidChart control.

 x:Class="ChartDemo.MainWindow"